PixarV/terraform-provider-r4/website/docs/r/paas_backup.html.markdown

 Manages a PaaS service backup.

-~> Terraform does not _create_ a backup for the PaaS service, instead attempts to "adopt" it into management.
+~> Terraform does not create backups, but tries to gain control over an already created backup.
 Use `backup_settings` section in [`aws_paas_service`](paas_service.html.markdown) resource to control the creation of backups.

+~> Terraform does not delete the backup when running `terraform destroy`, it will only be removed from the Terraform state.

 ## Example Usage